-MiniScale is maintained using FreeHand software.
+MiniScale is maintained using Adobe Illustrator software.
 All the capabilities of editing and styling MiniScale may not be available in other applications.

 Raster versions are also provided at 254 dpi.
 The TIFFs are LZW compressed and in RGB colours.
-A Photoshop (PSD) file (CMYK colours) is also provided.
-New raster files can be created, styled and layered as required by using the FreeHand data.
+New raster files can be created, styled and layered as required by using the Illustrator data.